dennislee22/deepspeed-train-CML/README.md

 docker push 10.113.204.134:9999/pvcds152/p3.10-nvcc-pdsh-mpi-jptr:2024.1.1
 ```

 - Build another Docker image locally (based on the CML image with Workbench notebook) and push it to the external docker registry.
+Use this image instead of iPython, if you want to run the training process in the form CML job.

 ```
 docker build -t dlee-deepspeed:2024.1.4 . -f deepspeed-pdsh-mpi-nvcc-wb